My name is Eddie Rifkind. I am a classically trained fine artist. I am an untrained “musical fine artist”. I am a self-taught video editor.

 My Music Page

-Since the early ’90s, I’ve been influenced by my life’s eclectic musical experience, including the likes of Faith No More, Squirrel Nut Zippers, Ministry, Led Zeppelin, Pink Floyd, Phillip Glass, The Residents, 12 Rounds, The B-52s, Aphex Twin, Dead Can Dance, David Bowie, Peter Gabriel, Buddy Guy, Bauhaus, Tool, Machines Of Loving Grace, Igor Stravinsky, Portishead, Talking Heads, The Cure, Bjork, and countless others.
+Since the early ’90s, I’ve been influenced by my life’s eclectic musical experience, including the likes of Faith No More, The Legendary Pink Dots, Brian Eno, Ministry, Led Zeppelin, Pink Floyd, Phillip Glass, The Residents, 12 Rounds, The B-52s, Aphex Twin, Dead Can Dance, David Bowie, Peter Gabriel, Buddy Guy, Bauhaus, Tool, Machines Of Loving Grace, Portishead, Talking Heads, The Cure, Bjork, and countless others.
 I like to deconstruct musical ideas.
 I like to create visually inspiring music.
 I completely subscribe to the idea of art for art’s sake.
 I also love to rock.

 Rising as much from inspirations such as Rembrandt, Michelangelo and Giacometti as the semi-blank canvas of sanity-maintaining doodles in office meetings, my journey into frenetic, fantastic, surreal line art reinvents its subject matter as an armature.
 I violate the light and shadow I love so much with the arbitrary and free intensity of ballpoint pen and digital manipulation.
 Sometimes I remix the original drawings by taking them digital, outputting them at large scale and using them as the first layer of a new painting.